workarea-commerce/workarea/docs/source/articles/configuration-for-hosting.html.md

 # Configuration for Hosting

 Here's what you'll need to configure Workarea for hosting.
 It'll outline commonly set configurations and why.
-To learn more about Workarea infrastructure configuration, check out the code here: [https://github.com/workarea-commerce/workarea/tree/master/core/lib/workarea/configuration](https://github.com/workarea-commerce/workarea/tree/master/core/lib/workarea/configuration).
+To learn more about Workarea infrastructure configuration, check out the code here: https://github.com/workarea-commerce/workarea/tree/master/core/lib/workarea/configuration

 ## Application

 ### Web

-Workarea ships with a [default Puma configuration](https://github.com/workarea-commerce/workarea/blob/master/core/lib/workarea/configuration/puma.rb) out-of-the-box.
-If you want to configure this, remove the custom Workarea config from your `config/puma.rb`.
-Workarea will respect the following Puma environment variables if set:
+If using Puma (default when running `rails server`), you can set the following environment variables to configure the web server.

 | Name | Default | Notes |
 |---|---|---|